If it is thou whose casual hand withdraws

 The skiey picture we had gazed upon.

-We are busy working to bring Arthur Hugh Clough's "If it is thou whose casual hand withdraws" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Arthur Hugh Clough's "If it is thou whose casual hand withdraws" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "If it is thou whose casual hand withdraws" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.